ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

 1. Script ``climwip.py``

   *Required settings for script*
-    * ``performance_sigma``: shape parameter weights calculation (determined offline)
+    * ``performance_sigma``: shape parameter weights calculation (determined offline).
+Can be skipped or not set if ``performance_contributions`` is skipped or not set.
-    * ``independence_sigma``: shape parameter for weights calculation (determined offline)
+    * ``independence_sigma``: shape parameter for weights calculation (determined offline).
+Can be skipped or not set if ``independence_contributions`` is skipped or not set.
     * ``performance_contributions``: dictionary where the keys represent the variable groups to be included in the performance calculation.
 The values give the relative contribution of each group, with 0 being equivalent to not including the group.
+Can be skipped or not set then weights will be based purely on model independence (this is mutually exclusive with ``independence_contributions`` being skipped or not set).
     * ``independence_contributions``: dictionary where the keys represent the variable groups to be included in the independence calculation.
 The values give the relative contribution of each group, with 0 being equivalent to not including the group.
+Can be skipped or not set then weights will be based purely on model performance (this is mutually exclusive with ``performance_contributions`` being skipped or not set).
     * ``obs_data``: list of project names to specify which are the the observational data.
 The rest is assumed to be model data.

   *Required settings for variables*